Sponsor and status

-This bill was introduced on April 29, 1982, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 29, 1982, in a previous session of Congress, but it did not receive a vote.

 Representative for Minnesota's 2nd congressional district